TPPA Select Committee Redux, 2018 edition

 Introduction

 Hello members of the Committee.
-I thank you for taking the time to listen to me this vital matter.
+I thank you for taking the time to listen to me concerning this vital matter.

 I'm a business owner, technologist, entrepreneur, writer, volunteer, advocate, and have a strong commitment to improving the community and nation that welcomed me and allowed me to make it my home 24 years ago.